 Live since January 2026 — starting where the demand is strongest.

-Our pilot is running from a Brookvale hub, serving Sydney's Northern Beaches — where 41.8% of households earn A$3,000+ per week (median income $2,592/wk vs $1,829 NSW average).
+Our pilot is running from a 400sqm Large-format hub in Brookvale, serving Sydney's Northern Beaches — where 41.8% of households earn A$3,000+ per week (median income $2,592/wk vs $1,829 NSW average).
 These are families who care about what they feed their kids, have the income to act on it, and are frustrated by their current options.

 A tight-knit community with strong word-of-mouth dynamics, active local Facebook groups, and a concentration of farmers' market shoppers — the exact audience most likely to trial a new model.